 Some common side effects of Carafate include constipation or diarrhea, nausea, vomiting, upset stomach, itching or rash, dizziness or drowsiness, sleep problems, headache, or back pain.
 You may experience one or a combination of these side effects; you may also experience side effects not listed here.
 If side effects become unmanageable or do not go away over time, you may want to consider consulting with your doctor.

 What does Sucralfate do?

 Sucralfate works primarily in the lining of the stomach; it works by forming a coat over top of ulcer to help protect it from stomach acid and digestive enzymes.
 This helps the ulcer heal without having irritations which may cause it to become worse.

 Where to buy Carafate?

 You can purchase Carafate from the comfort of your own home when you order internationally through My Drug Center.
 Many medications – including Carafate – can be purchased internationally for much cheaper than you would pay at a local United States pharmacy.
 You can place an order for Carafate by calling our toll free number of 1-877-385-8998; a representative will be able to place an order for you.
 Remember, a valid prescription is required to obtain this medication.

 How much does Carafate cost?

 The cost of the medication will depend on where you purchase your supply from.
 As previously mentioned, many medications are found cheaper internationally than in the United States.
-For example, My Drug Center offers 100 Carafate tablets for $108.00; this exact same supply would, on average, will cost 4.5 times as much in the United States.
+For example, My Drug Center offers 100 Carafate tablets for $108.00; this exact same supply would, on average, cost 4.5 times as much in the United States.

 Call our CareTeam 7 days a week